 Texas physician John P. Shea, M.D., 2008.

-Unlike acute food allergy, which can result in severe sudden reactions including anaphylaxis requiring emergency treatment, the delayed food allergy results in chronic problems / medications.
-And unlike the immediate reaction, which is caused by an antibody called IgE, the delayed immune response is caused by cells of the immune system, particularly the T cell.
+Unlike acute food allergy, which can result in severe sudden reactions including anaphylaxis requiring emergency treatment, the delayed food allergy results in chronic problems.
+And unlike the immediate reaction, which is caused by an antibody called IgE, the delayed immune response is cell mediated, particularly the T cell.
 Immediate, severe food allergies can be tested reliably with Immunoglobulin E ( IgE) blood test, but there is not a blood test for delayed food allergies.
 Studies of T cells are ongoing, and someday there may well be a blood test available that uncovers the food proteins responsible for delayed food allergies.

 Delayed food allergies are often “hidden” in the diet, and seldom suspected, as symptoms often occur several hours later.
-The patient will often state “I can’t be allergic to that; I love it and have it all the time!”
-The delayed food allergy patient may be allergic to many foods with different and confusing reactions with different delays.
+The patient will often state “I can’t be allergic to that food; I love it and have it all the time!”
+The delayed food allergy patient may be allergic to several foods with different and confusing reactions with different delays.